Raissa Jajurie: Education

 Born in Sulu, Raissa Herradura Jajurie attended the Ateneo de Manila University where she graduated with a degree in political science.
-She finished her studies in law at the University of the Philippines.
+She finished her studies in law at the University of the Philippines College of Law.

 Career

 Jajurie would be part of the Sentro ng Alternatibong Lingap Panligal (SALIGAN), alternative law group fulfilling various roles within the organization and would found the Nisa Ul-Haqq fi Bangsamoro (Women for Justice in the Bangsamoro).

 Jajurie was also a legal consultant for the Moro Islamic Liberation Front (MILF).
 She worked with the rebel group during its peace process negotiations with the national government of the Philippines during the administration of President Benigno Aquino III.
-She was also part of the Bangsamoro Transition Commission from 2013 to 2019 which was in task of creating a draft for the law which would become the Bangsamoro Organic Law.
+She was also part of the Bangsamoro Transition Commission from 2013 to 2019 that was tasked to create a draft for the law that would become the Bangsamoro Organic Law.

 Upon the creation of the Bangsamoro autonomous region in 2019, Jajurie was named part of the first Bangsamoro Transition Authority which served as the interim Bangsamoro Parliament.